Preview Changes will not be visible to customers until published.

 If no template is selected, then a deliverable will not be created.

-If "Yes" is selected you can also set a Grace Period (in days) to allow advisors time to submit the deliverable after it becomes overdue and before cancelations take place.
-(If set to 0, there is no grace period and cancelations will take place immediately upon the deliverable becoming overdue.)
+If "Yes" is selected, you can also set a Grace Period (in days) to allow advisors time to submit the deliverable after it becomes overdue and before cancellations take place.
+(If set to 0, there is no grace period, and cancellations will take place immediately upon the deliverable becoming overdue.)

 12. Under Deliverable Automation, select either: